 • Do this in a confidential manner that is democratic and fosters autonomy and transparency

 The current system is authoritarian, paternalistic and harmful.
-An effective Criminal Justice System must be restorative and value:
+An effective justice system must be restorative and value: